 Last week, it emerged that the fight is still raging in the US too, where Uber has just settled a lawsuit for $20 million over claims it inflated estimates of how much prospective drivers could earn if they signed up and misled them about the cost of car financing deals.
 The Federal Trade Commission argued Uber made ‘false, misleading, or unsubstantiated claims regarding driver earnings and its Vehicle Solutions Program’.
 Uber advertised that drivers could earn between $16 and $29 an hour depending on the city, whereas in some cases only around 10 percent of drivers were actually earning that amount.
 Rather than go to court this time, Uber settled, and though the company did not admit the allegations, it did say it had made improvements to the driver experience.

 First, let me say that I believe comprehensive and accurate information is vital for any job agreement.
 The internet has levelled countless playing fields by providing free access to information that used to be guarded jealously, and that’s a philosophy all tech companies should be championing.
-Gig economy platforms work through information sharing - users get detailed reviews about their providers, and providers can decide which platform best suits their needs.
-If a company like Uber withholds or distorts information, it damages the trust for the whole industry.
+Gig economy platforms work through information sharing – users get detailed reviews about their providers, and providers can decide which platform best suits their needs.